 If you’re looking to really market your place, it’s worth your time to put together a quality Airbnb listing.

-The next site to consider is Vrbo, which used to be VRBO and also Homeaway.
-The two merged and now offer a lot to hosts.
+The next site to consider is Vrbo, which used to be Vrbo and also Homeaway.
+The two merged back in 2019 and now offer a lot to hosts.

 One thing to know about Vrbo is that it only allows you to list entire homes or apartments.
-In other words, only private spaces.
-No spare rooms or cabins.
+In other words, only private spaces—no spare rooms or shared accommodations.
+This makes it ideal for vacation rental owners with dedicated rental properties.

-Also, Vrbo tends to cater to an older audience, making it an ideal choice for properties that are kid-friendly or that offer other amenities desired by families.
+Also, Vrbo tends to cater to an older audience and families looking for longer stays, making it an ideal choice for properties that are kid-friendly or that offer other amenities desired by families.
+If your property fits this profile, Vrbo could be one of the top rental sites for hosts in your situation.

-When it comes to fees, Vrbo lets you choose if you want to pay per booking or as an annual subscription, which costs $499 per year.
-The per booking fees are 5 percent with a 3 percent credit card charge.
+When it comes to fees, Vrbo lets you choose if you want to pay per booking or as an annual subscription, which costs $699 per year.
+The per booking fees are 5 percent of the rental amount with an additional 3 percent credit card processing charge.

 It becomes profitable to pay for the yearly subscription if you plan to do more than $10,000 in listings in a year.